-The alphabet soup of alternative reference rates post-LIBOR has been added to your bookmarks.
+The alphabet soup of alternative reference rates post-LIBOR has been saved

 The alphabet soup of alternative reference rates post-LIBOR